When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Each plank bears the traces of an old story.

-Restored from a traditional house in Porumbacu de Sus and saved piece by piece, Friendship House is an invitation to real disconnection in a mysterious Transylvanian village.
+Restored from a traditional house in Porumbacu de Sus and saved piece by piece, Friendship House is an invitation to a real disconnection in a mysterious Transylvanian village.

 The pieces are not brought for decoration.
 They are part of the house.
 They have been here, they have been preserved, carefully restored by local craftsmen and today offer not just aesthetics, but soul.